iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.ri.crushcovid 4 reviews"/>
 </p>

+> In principle it's great.
+The developer need to patch a few things, though.
+Also, it doesn't do passive tracking so either the app is open and running or it won't do anything<br> :date: __2020-06-04 14:38:07__

+> Excellent resource for Covid-19 info along with optional tracking feature to assist with contact tracing.
+Version 1.0 has some room for improvement, but it is an excellent tool to assist the DOH with their mission of protecting the health of RI citizens.
+I feel like I am helping to do my part in a small way by downloading this app.<br> :date: __2020-06-04 01:20:55__

 > Took (me) some extra effort to find the app but it was Soo easy to download it once I finally found it.
 Very simple to use and I feel Very safe about my privacy control.
 GJGR!<br> :date: __2020-05-24 10:19:46__